 Brennan C. SwainPartner

 Brennan Swain's legal practice emphasizes patent, trademark and copyright law, including prosecution, litigation and client counseling.
-In the patent field, he is particularly adept in the mechanical arts.

 Growing up in a family of engineers, Brennan was immersed from a young age in the engineering world, particularly the mechanical arts.
 While working regularly in his father's high-tech industrial coatings company in high school and college, he received hands-on experience with the inner workings of industrial machines and engines.
 For his senior project in college, Brennan designed and built a small engine dynamometer for bench testing race car engines before they hit the track.
 After law school, Brennan's first job as a patent attorney also included working as an engineer for a small high-tech company.
 As a result of this experience, unlike many patent attorneys, Brennan has hands-on experience working as an engineer and in industry.